rosswf/rossw-blog/content/Linux/home-to-zfs.md

 	# /home was on /dev/sda1 during installation
 	# UUID=myuuid /home           ext4    defaults

 Next we can un-mount the drive.
-We use the `fl` flags for force and lazy un-mounting.
+We use the `-lf` flags for force and lazy un-mounting.
 Without this it won't work as there are programs running that are actively trying to access this file system.
 As I mentioned in the introduction, doing this in a live filesystem is less than ideal, which is why we had to take this step.

 	:::text
 	sudo umount -lf /dev/sda1